-Months after winning a national title, Harvard University's debate team has lost to a group of New York inmates.
+Months after winning a national title, Harvard University's debate team has fallen to a group of New York inmates.

-The showdown took place at the Eastern New York Correctional Facility.
-It is a maximum-security prison where convicts can take courses.
-They are taught by faculty from nearby Bard College.
-The inmates have formed a popular debate club.
+The showdown took place at the Eastern New York Correctional Facility, a maximum-security prison where convicts can take courses taught by faculty from nearby Bard College and where inmates have formed a popular debate club.
 Last month, they invited the Ivy League undergraduates and this year's national debate champions over for a friendly competition.

 The Harvard debate team also was crowned world champion in 2014.
 But the inmates are building a reputation of their own.
 In the two years since they started a debate club, the prisoners have beaten teams from the U.S. Military Academy at West Point and the University of Vermont.
-The competition with West Point has grown into a rivalry.
-It now is an annual affair.
+The competition with West Point, which is now an annual affair, has grown into a rivalry.

 At Bard, those who help teach the inmates aren't particularly surprised by their success.

-"Students in the prison are held to the exact same standards, levels of rigor and expectation as students on Bard's main campus," said Max Kenner.
-He is executive director of the Bard Prison Initiative.
-It operates in six New York prisons.
+"Students in the prison are held to the exact same standards, levels of rigor and expectation as students on Bard's main campus," said Max Kenner, executive director of the Bard Prison Initiative, which operates in six New York prisons.
 "Those students are serious.
 They are not condescended to by their faculty."

 Shortly after the loss, students on the Harvard team posted a comment on a team Facebook page.